spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.md

 template: howto-guide-template
 ---

 You are about to roll out an important feature to your staging or production environment and want to be extra sure that everything will work out right?
-Or you are encountering behaviour in your application when it is deployed that does not seem rigth and you are wondering how to best debug it?
-This document provides tips that can help you avoid surprises and help you prepare your project optimally for being deployed, as well as build a local development setup with which you should be ablle to debug more effectively.
+Or you are encountering behavior in your application when it is deployed that does not seem right and you are wondering how to best debug it?
+This document provides tips that can help you avoid surprises and help you prepare your project optimally for being deployed, as well as build a local development setup with which you should be able to debug more effectively.

 ## Prerequisites